microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 - Test reliability issue, please see [#2938](https://github.com/microsoft/BotFramework-WebChat/issues/2938)
 - Polluted development environment, for example:
    - Outdated `node_modules` content
+   - Outdated Node.js or NPM

 When the test suite failed:

 1. Re-run the test suite
-   1. If it succeeded but a specific test fail intermittently, please comment on [#2938](https://github.com/microsoft/BotFramework-WebChat/issues/2938)
+   1. If it succeeded but a specific test fail intermittently, please comment to [#2938](https://github.com/microsoft/BotFramework-WebChat/issues/2938)
 1. If it continue to fail, please fresh clone the repository and run the test suite without your changes
    1. If you suspect your environment is polluted, please use [Windows Sandbox](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-sandbox/windows-sandbox-overview) and/or a new Linux distro on WSL
 1. If it still fail repeatedly, please [file an issue](https://github.com/microsoft/BotFramework-WebChat/issues/new/choose) to us.